yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-2-code_interpreter.md

 3. **Download as JSON**

     Once the task is complete, check the **files** folder to see the downloaded file.

+    !!! info
+        The agent inferred from the conversation which file you wanted to create, even though you didn't explicitly specify it.

 4. Continue asking questions about Contoso sales data to see the Code Interpreter in action.